smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 All other fields have no special processing.
 Fields are returned in the response.fields JSON array.
 Any field processing errors either during processing or in the id and property-transform Topojson.Topology() callback functions will cause processing to fail.

+#### JSON injection protection in form fields

-JSON injection protection.
-This function does NOT use eval() as it is source of potential injection e.g.
+The form field processing function `req.busboy.on('field', function(fieldname, val, fieldnameTruncated, valTruncated)` does NOT use eval() as this is source of potential injection

+e.g.
 ```Node
 var rval=eval("d.properties." + ofields[fieldname]);
 ```
-Instead it tests for the field name directly:
+Instead the function tests for the field name directly:
 ```Node
 if (!d.properties[ofields[fieldname]]) {
 	response.field_errors++;